Ford Global Anthem: Social impact

-Presenting a commercial to millions of people at the same hour was emblematic of the extraordinary steps major marketers like Ford took at the time to stand out in a crowded broadcast media landscape.
-Ford strategically announced their plans in advance and there was widespread news coverage prior to the ads premier generating ‘free’ airtime.
+Ford strategically announced their two-minute commercial broadcast plans in advance and there was widespread news coverage prior to the ads premier.
+A secondary benefit of the marketing strategy was the internal promotion value it carried to Ford's employees, suppliers and dealers.

-A two-minute commercial was bound to get attention simply because it was four times longer than a typical 30-second spot.
-Preempted by news reports some people tuned into the commercial for curiosity's sake to see what the fuss was all about.
-An anthemic commercial running around the world also had another purpose – promoting the company to its employees, suppliers and dealers.
-Ford management was pleased with the positive impact it had on thousands of Ford Motor Company employees worldwide as much as its larger commercial footprint.

 Effectiveness and unwanted repercussions

 Censorship

 An unscripted scene with the Chinese Army unexpectedly marching into shot at Meridian Gate in the Forbidden City in Beijing was edited out of the commercial that aired in China.
 A request came from a governing body of medical doctors in the United Kingdom who expressed concern that the fast-moving scenes could trigger an attack among those with epilepsy and adjustments were made.

 Legacy

 It was the first time any corporation anywhere had done a global roadblock – buying time on every channel to air an advertisement at the same time.